GetHug-Xie/COMP20008-Ass1/README.md

 In part B I listed all files with their documentID, and wrote some program about searching for keywords in a text.

-A list of dependencies (the libraries, what you need to import): import pandas import argparse import matplotlib.pyplot import math import re import os import sys import nltk from nltk.stem import PorterStemmer from nltk.tokenize import sent_tokenize, word_tokenize from IPython.display import display
+A list of dependencies (the libraries, what you need to import): import pandas;
+import argparse;
+import matplotlib.pyplot;
+import math;
+import re;
+import os;
+import sys;
+import nltk;
+from nltk.stem import PorterStemmer;
+from nltk.tokenize import sent_tokenize, word_tokenize;
+from IPython.display import display;